Terms of reference

 The membership of the Local Countryside Access Forum shall be appointed so that they shall represent local people within the following groups:

-- users of local rights of way or open access land (eg walkers, disabled people, dog owners, bird watchers, horse riders, cyclists, carriage drivers, recreational vehicle users)*
+- users of local rights of way or open access land (for example, walkers, disabled people, dog owners, bird watchers, horse riders, cyclists, carriage drivers, recreational vehicle users)*

 - owners, occupiers or land managers of land crossed by public rights of way or owners and occupiers of open access land within the borough